ymadoff/ryba/hdp/flume.coffee.md

 ## Kerberos

 The flume principal isn't used yet and is created to be at our disposal for later usage.
-It is place inside the flume configuration directory, by default "/etc/flume/conf/flume.service.keytab" with restrictive permissions set to "0600".
+It is placed inside the flume configuration directory, by default "/etc/flume/conf/flume.service.keytab" with restrictive permissions set to "0600".

     module.exports.push name: 'HDP Flume # Kerberos', callback: (ctx, next) ->